Bollywood seeks a boost with 'Forrest Gump' remake - ExBulletin

 “I wondered how they would play with such an iconic film,” added Naga Chaitanya, a Telugu-speaking star of the southern “Tollywood” film industry who plays Bala, an adaptation of the shrimp fishing buddy of Gump, Bubba.

-“But the way they crafted the film for Indian cinema is unique.”
+“But the way they crafted the film for Indian cinema is unique,” Chaitanya said.

 Competition